MaastrichtU-IDS/dsri-documentation/docs/workflows-introduction.md

 ### Nextflow

-* Developed by the genomic research scientific community.
+[Nextflow](https://www.nextflow.io/) has been developed by the genomic research scientific community and is built to run bioinformatics pipeline.

-* Don't need to create and use Docker container for Conda pipelines.
+Define your workflow in a Bash script fashion, providing input, output and the command to run.
+Without the need to create and use Docker container for Conda pipelines.

 ### CWL